TheHalestormHunter/Javascript-Games/README.md

 # Javascript-Games
 Some games wrote by a co-worker at a job I had a long time ago.
+I do not know the working state of any of these files, use at your own risk, and/or build from them as you see fit.

 Table of Contents: